Capital Region Facts

 – Even with its first horse race (August 3, 1863) pre-dating the official grounds, the Saratoga Race Course is considered to be the oldest organized sporting event venue in the entire United States. [source]

-– WRGB in Schenectady claims their birthday as 1928, the year they first started with experimental broadcasts.
-Since they were the first to experiment with broadcasting, it makes WRGB the oldest television station in the entire world. [source]
+– WRGB in Schenectady claims their birthday as 1928, which is the year they first started with experimental broadcasts.
+Since they were the first to experiment with broadcasting, that makes WRGB the oldest television station in the entire world. [source]

 – The General Electric plant in Schenectady is so large it has its own zip code, which happens to be 12345.
 Each year, the plant receives thousands of letters from children assuming that such an address could only belong to Santa Claus.
 GE Employees take turns volunteering and respond to each of the letters. [source]